Marian University (Wisconsin)

-Marian University is a Roman Catholic university in Fond du Lac, Wisconsin.
+Marian University is a private Catholic university in Fond du Lac, Wisconsin, United States.
 It was founded in 1936 by the Congregation of Sisters of Saint Agnes, which continues to sponsor the university today.

-Marian University has an enrollment of approximately 2000 undergraduate and graduate students.
+Marian University has an enrollment of approximately 2,000 undergraduate and graduate students.
 Seventy-one percent of students are women.
 Ninety-four percent of students receive financial aid.
 Approximately 32% of undergraduate students live on campus.

 History

 Marian University opened as Marian College of Fond du Lac, Wisconsin on September 8, 1936, with 17 full-time and 25 part-time students and eight faculty.
 The Congregation of Sisters of St. Agnes founded the college in response to a Wisconsin Department of Instruction decision that nuns were not allowed to teach in public schools while wearing their religious habits.